 As currently written, the proposed directory rule states that a “LEC must ensure that each of its basic local exchange service customers has access to directory listings for the customer's local calling area through at least one of the following means: . . . .”

-CenturyLink’s recommendation would modify the language as follows: A LEC must ensure that each of its basic local exchange service customers has access to directory listings for the customer's local calling area through at least one of the following means:
+CenturyLink’s recommendation would modify the language as follows: A LEC shall determine how each of its basic local exchange service customers will receive access to directory listings for the customer's local calling area using at least one of the following means: